Facebook X Instagram Youtube Pinterest TikTok

 The Page House Inn.
 Image Source: BedandBreakfast.com

-The Page House Inn, located on 323 Fairfax Avenue in Norfolk, is said to be haunted by the mother of former innkeeper Stephanie DiBelardino.
+The Page House Inn, one of the most notable haunted inns in Virginia, is said to be haunted by the spirit of former innkeeper Stephanie DiBelardino’s mother.
 The inn was opened a little over a year after Stephanie’s mother, Jean, passed away.
-At her dying mother’s request, Stephanie kept the china closet “just the way she had it set up.”4 Nowadays, the dining room’s china cabinet frequently opens on its own, despite being tightly locked.
+At her dying mother’s request, Stephanie kept the china closet “just the way she had it set up.”
+Nowadays, the dining room’s china cabinet frequently opens on its own, despite being tightly locked.

 The Page House Inn was once a mansion, built in 1897 and owned by the Page family.
 It was transformed into an apartment complex in the 1940s, during World War II.
 It was then restored and turned into a bed and breakfast in 1991.